 Name of registered inspection body

-If you are a general user, it is a story that does not matter at all, but if you are a business operator and are in a position to sell PSE products, it is a place that you should be careful and check.
+If you are a general user yourself, it is a completely unrelated story, but if you are a business operator and in a position to sell PSE products, it is a place that you should be careful and check by all means.

-In terms of the image adapter, TÜV RT is the name of the registered inspection authority.
+In terms of the adapter in the image, TÜV RT is the name of the registered inspection organization.

-This time, the charging adapter PSE is used as an example, but for specific electrical appliances (diamond PSE), it is necessary to display the name or abbreviation of the registered inspection body that recognized it, the logo, etc.
+This time, we are using the charging adapter PSE as an example, but for specific electrical appliances and materials (rhomboid-shaped PSE), it is necessary to display the name or abbreviation of the registered inspection organization that certified it, logo, etc.

-It should be noted that the Ministry of Economy, Trade and Industry does not give instructions on which registered and registered inspection bodies should be displayed.
-The business operator must obtain the logo data of the inspection organization by itself and display it themselves.
+The point to note here is that there is no instruction from the Ministry of Economy, Trade and Industry on which registered inspection organization name should be displayed.
+Businesses must obtain the logo data of the inspection organization themselves and display it themselves.

-The list of pse registered inspection bodies is gathered here, so please refer to it.
-In addition, the display of the registered inspection organization is only specific electrical appliances and supplies, and it is not required except for specified electrical appliances and supplies.
+The list of PSE registered inspection organizations is summarized here, so please refer to it.
+In addition, the indication of the registered inspection organization is only for specified electrical appliances and materials, and it is not required for anything other than specified electrical appliances and materials.

-Ministry of Economy, Trade and Industry Homepage_Electrical Appliance and Material Safety Act_List of Registered And Inspected Organizations
+Ministry of Economy, Trade and Industry (METI) Homepage_Electrical Appliance and Material Safety Act_List of Registered Inspection Organizations

 This means that the frequency of "alternating current" electricity taken from an outlet corresponds to two, "50Hz" and "60Hz".